khongcodes/khongcodes/README.md

 ### Hey! 👋
+I'm Kevin.
+My background is in illustration and design, and front end web development.
-I'm Kevin, a full stack software engineer.
-Building a house made of React and SASS 🏠 Currently training in Java Spring development as an engineer at HCL America.
+Currently working as an Akamai Ion developer at HCL America.

 My preferred pronouns are they/them.

 When I'm not designing or coding or studying new ways to do both, you might find me:
-- 🛹 Practicing my downhill longboard control
+- 🛹 Longboarding
-- 🥧 Baking
 - 📚 Reading
 - 🎲 Playing video games or ttrpgs

 #### Currently cooking:
-- Learning Java Spring
-- Designing my next iteration on my portfolio.
-- Deepening my understandings of React and TypeScript
+- Learning the ins and outs of Unity and technical art.
-- Preparing to study Unity

 Check out [my website](https://www.khongcodes.com/)!